LefanHu/MasterQuoter/README.md

 - ~~Add "nice navigation" (page flipping for listing quotes)~~
 - ~~Comic strip or user friendly help bar OR possibly a pre-drawn image help bar~~
 - ~~Use mongodb for storage~~
-- Add feature to associate quote snippets with others users included in message snippet (currently working on)
+- ~~Add feature to associate quote snippets with others users included in message snippet (not implemented yet)~~
 - Make database queries async using 'motor' driver for mongodb

 ## Future plans